netscaler/netscaler-k8s-ingress-controller/docs/cd/canary-azure-pipline/canary-deployment-with-azure-pipelines.md

 [Azure pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) are a cloud service provided by Azure DevOps which allows you to automatically run builds, perform tests, and deploy code to various development and production environments.

-This section provides information on how to achieve canary deployment for Kubernetes based application using Netscaler VPX and Citrix ingress controller with Azure pipelines.
+This section provides information on how to achieve canary deployment for Kubernetes based application using Netscaler VPX and Netscaler ingress controller with Azure pipelines.

 ### Benefits of Canary deployment